vishnukumarkvs/notes/Keycloak.md

 - Keycloak comes with master realm which is used to manage other realms

 # KCADM
 - kcadm.sh is a file which is used to ru;n cli commands on keycloak.
+This file will be available in container
+- filnd /opt -name "kcadm.sh" --> gives the p